Craft Passion

 sock shark

 Solo lives in the big, big oceans which are home to his food, like smaller fish.
-He has one favourite spot in the ocean that he loves to swim around and around in.
+He has one favorite spot in the ocean that he loves to swim around and around in.
 It’s the seabed somewhere near the Gulf of California, where the reefs are all underwater and there are plenty of underwater caves and ridges to dart around.

-That’s exactly what he loves to do – dart around, sneak here and there, flitting from cave to cave, and testing himself to see how fast he can swim from one point to the next.
+That’s exactly what he loves to do – dart around, sneak here and there, flitting from cave to cave, and test himself to see how fast he can swim from one point to the next.
 Sometimes he is alone, but today, he is with the sock narwhal Nadir whom he befriended recently.

 They look like twins, actually.
 If not for Nadir’s unicorn horn, they could pass off as brothers.
 In reality, they are not even related.
 Solo is a shark while Nadir is in the whale family, but they love living underwater together in harmony.